MathieuCesbron/backend-interview-crypto/README.md

 – Pay to not get rate limited on solana
 – Graceful shutdown

 TODO
-– Add Ethereum watcher
+– Add tests
+- Check direciton of chan in signautre of funciton <-chan or chan<- – add database to put the last block done
 - Add Bitcoin watcher
-– Add tests